 Challenge Lab at Chalmers University of Technology is a challenge-driven innovation and co-creation arena aiming to support the transition towards a more sustainable society.
 At Challenge Lab, space is created for students from different master programmes to develop unique leadership capabilities and collaborate together with stakeholders from organisations within academia, industry, the public sector and civil society.
 Based on a backcasting methodology we explore complex sustainability challenges from multiple perspectives, and identify leverage points where there is potential for bridging the gap between a desirable, sustainable future and unsustainable systems of today.

-Challenge Lab offers the course “Leadership for Sustainability Transitions” and a “master’s thesis lab”.
-In the course, students address challenges to develop Chalmers’ campus, and during the master thesis lab, the students address challenges in Gothenburg and the region of West Sweden.
+Challenge Lab offers the course “Leadership for Sustainability Transitions” and “System interventions for sustainability transitions” in addition to master’s thesis opportunities.
+In the course, students address challenges to develop Chalmers’ campus, and during the master thesis, the students address challenges in Gothenburg and the region of West Sweden.
 Examples of thesis projects span from electromobility strategies in the city of Gothenburg, to developing blockchain solutions for a more efficient sharing economy.

 See the bottom of the page for contact information.